-So — you need to learn how to write better.
+So — you want to learn how to write better?

-Because you know what you want to say, but you don’t know how to say it.
+"I know what I want to say, but I don't know how to say it."

 It’s time to change all that.

-“Don, here is an excerpt from [my daughter's] acceptance letter from Brown: 'Your many accomplishments in and out of the classroom impressed the Board of Admissions, as did the strength and insight of your writing.
+“Don, here is an excerpt from my daughter's acceptance letter from Brown: 'Your many accomplishments in and out of the classroom impressed the Board of Admissions, as did the strength and insight of your writing.
 We were particularly struck by your sensitive essay about your mother.'
-I can't thank you enough for your help with her essay and for the course.
-Her writing ability really blossomed over the summer.
-We are both very grateful for your amazing support.
-I can't say enough about the power of your course and your coaching.”—Mother of a graduate
+I can't say enough about the power of your course and your coaching.”— Mother of a graduate

 Q. Who should take this course?